 The absorption of light per unit length in a medium is often quantified with an absorption coefficient α, also called attenuation coefficient.
 For a short propagation length z, where the overall absorption is small, the absorbed power for an incident power Pin is approximately α z Pin, and the total transmittance is approximately 1 − α z.
 For longer propagation lengths, the transmittance is exp(−α z).
+(It has been assumed that other processes, leading to scattering or reflection of light, do not occur.)

 Note that sometimes one uses absorption coefficients for field amplitudes instead of optical powers or intensities.
 These are two times smaller than the corresponding intensity absorption coefficients, because the intensity is proportional to the square of a field amplitude.